 Different types of protein supplements

 Collagen is a protein (learn more about collagen here).

-Collagen is a protein.
-Head over to our Frequently Asked Questions if you want to find out a lot more detail.
-In short, however, it’s comprised of protein peptides, which are themselves formed by amino acids.
-Glycine, arginine, proline and hydroxyproline are the most prevalent amino acids in collagen.
+In short, it’s comprised of protein peptides, which are themselves made up of chains of amino acids.
+There are 18 amino acids in collagen, including 8 essential (essential means our bodies can’t make them so they have to come from food), and glycine, glutamic acid, proline and hydroxyproline are the most prevalent.
 Sources commonly come from bovine (cow) and marine (fish), but can also come from porcine (pig), ovine (sheep) and eggshell membrane sources.